 Wildflowers amongst the woodlands protected on Eurardy Reserve.
 Photo by Katrina Blake.

-Overnight, the amount of jam and york gum woodlands protected in the Geraldton Sandplain bioregion jumped from less than 1 per cent to 22 per cent.
+Overnight, the amount of jam and york gum woodlands protected in the Geraldton Sandplain bioregion jumped from less than 1% to 22%.

 The decision to buy Eurardy had many other benefits, not the least of which was cementing the protection of part of the Southwest Botanical Province.

-One of only 34 biodiversity hotspots recognised globally, the province makes up just 0.23 per cent of the Earth's land surface and yet supports 12.6 per cent of its rare and threatened flora.
+One of only 34 biodiversity hotspots recognised globally, the province makes up just 0.23% of the Earth's land surface and yet supports 12.6% of its rare and threatened flora.

 In fact, the diversity of plant species found in this region outranks that of Australia's tropical rainforests, and its annual wildflower displays attract people from all over the world.